renatoGarcia/icecream-cpp/README.md

 stream being encoded in an also unspecified "output encoding".

-From that three interest points of character encoding, both "execution encoding", and "output encoding" have impact in the working flow of Icecream-cpp, and there is no way to know for sure what is the used encoding in both of them.
+From that three interest points of character encoding, both "execution encoding", and "output encoding" have impact in the inner working of Icecream-cpp, and there is no way to know for sure what is the used encoding in both of them.
 In face of this uncertainty, the adopted strategy is offer a reasonable default transcoding function, that will try convert the data to the right encoding, and allow the user to use its own implementation when